mpc-qt/mpc-qt/README.md

 [libmpv] to play video instead of DirectShow.

 ## Features
-This is pre-alpha software and most of the functionality isn't written yet, however, you can still
+This is pre-alpha software and some of the functionality isn't written yet.
+For the most part, unwritten portions relate to persistence.
+However, you can still
 * play back simple video files
 * control playback using the control buttons
 * seek with the seek bar